-Note: Products and features such as dynamic multipathing (DMP), mirroring, RAID-5, SAL, snapshots, VAIL and Veritas Volume Replicator (VVR) require licenses in addition to the base license.
+Note: Products and features such as dynamic multipathing (DMP), RAID-5, SAL, snapshots, and VAIL require licenses in addition to the base license.

 This book describes the command-line interface to ISP, and the language that is used for writing new rules, capabilities and templates.
 For a description of the graphical interface to ISP that is provided by the VERITAS Enterprise Administrator (VEA), see the VERITAS Enterprise Administrator User's Guide and VEA online help.